Skip to content

 Qg=Ug(TmTg),Q_g = U_g \cdot (T_m - T_g),

-where c is the heat capacitance of the module, A is its total surface area and m is its mass.4 Thus, it does not assume steady-state conditions, which means that the temperature of the module takes time to heat and cool when the irradiance increases or decreases.
+where cc is the heat capacitance of the module (J⋅kg⁻¹⋅K⁻¹), mm is the mass per unit area (kg⋅m⁻²), and their product mcm \cdot c represents the thermal mass per unit area.4 Thus, it does not assume steady-state conditions, which means that the temperature of the module takes time to heat and cool when the irradiance increases or decreases.

 During yield solving the previous value of module temperature is used as a reference point to calculate the new temperature via the equation above.
 To facilitate parallel solving of this loop the full year is broken into monthly blocks that are solved according to their time series.
 This creates a small error at the start of each month where the module temperature is assumed equal to the ambient temperature rather than based on the solving of the previous hour.